dotnet/AspNetCore.Docs.pl-pl/aspnetcore/security/authorization/roles.md

 }
 ```

-<span data-ttu-id="3dd4f-112">Ten kontroler będzie dostępny tylko dla użytkowników, którzy są członkami roli `HRManager` lub roli `Finance`.</span><span class="sxs-lookup"><span data-stu-id="3dd4f-112">This controller would be only accessible by users who are members of the `HRManager` role or the `Finance` role.</span></span>
+<span data-ttu-id="40b62-112">Ten kontroler będzie dostępny tylko dla użytkowników, którzy są członkami `HRManager` roli lub `Finance` roli.</span><span class="sxs-lookup"><span data-stu-id="40b62-112">This controller would be only accessible by users who are members of the `HRManager` role or the `Finance` role.</span></span>

-<span data-ttu-id="3dd4f-113">Jeśli zastosujesz wiele atrybutów, użytkownik uzyskujący dostęp musi być członkiem wszystkich określonych ról; Poniższy przykład wymaga, aby użytkownik musiał być członkiem roli `PowerUser` i `ControlPanelUser`.</span><span class="sxs-lookup"><span data-stu-id="3dd4f-113">If you apply multiple attributes then an accessing user must be a member of all the roles specified; the following sample requires that a user must be a member of both the `PowerUser` and `ControlPanelUser` role.</span></span>
+<span data-ttu-id="40b62-113">Jeśli zastosujesz wiele atrybutów, użytkownik uzyskujący dostęp musi być członkiem wszystkich określonych ról; Poniższy przykład wymaga, aby użytkownik musiał być członkiem roli `PowerUser` i. `ControlPanelUser`</span><span class="sxs-lookup"><span data-stu-id="40b62-113">If you apply multiple attributes then an accessing user must be a member of all the roles specified; the following sample requires that a user must be a member of both the `PowerUser` and `ControlPanelUser` role.</span></span>

 ```csharp
 [Authorize(Roles = "PowerUser")]